Quick hummus is easy to make; your own chickpea dip without preservatives.

 Foods that lower cholesterol should be daily on the table; oats, apples and quick hummus are right at the top of the list.

 For your quick hummus just use a can of chickpeas, but ultimately you will change over to buying dried seeds.
-A high quality stainless steel pressure cooker saves so much hours and heat energy; it's a must in my book.
+A high quality stainless steel pressure cooker saves so many hours and much heat energy; it's a must in my book.
 I use it several times a week, whether it's for legumes or our basic butternut and sweet potato soup recipe.

 Let's say it again; a pressure cooker is a big time saver; only thirty minutes to cook your chickpeas, or an hour and half on the stove?
 Shall we call them garbanzo beans for a bit?